 Defining “Medically Necessary”

-However, most procedures and medical equipment are typically necessary.
-You may run into a specific service or piece of medical equipment that needs the approval to be necessary; also, approval is done by your physician to receive coverage.
+But, most procedures and medical equipment are necessary.
+You may run into a service or supply that needs approval from your doctor.

 - Hospice care